 Excellent music teachers from public schools in Watertown and Eau Claire taught me to be a musician.
 They insisted on practice and excellence, but made learning fun.
 I continued on to study at the University of Wisconsin in Eau Claire, where I received my Bachelor of Music Education degree.
 In the following years, I taught music to children, ages 3-18, for the public schools in Kaukauna and in Menomonee Falls.
 I performed as a violist with the Fox Valley Symphony and the Festival City Symphony as well as occasional fill in jobs with other Wisconsin community-based orchestras.

 I stepped back from teaching in order to spend more time with my children.
 Thus ended a career, but not my musical vocation.
 At about that time, the Menomonee Falls Symphony Orchestra moved right into my backyard.
 Perfect timing for me!
 I joined in 1999.
-Over ...
+Over the last ...